Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

                 q.enqueueMigrateMemObjects({subbuf_inh_flags[0]}, CL_MIGRATE_MEM_OBJECT_HOST, &krnlWait, &flagDone);
                 flagWait.push_back(flagDone);

    e.
-Set kernel arguments, transfer input buffer from host to FPGA, enqueue the kernel and read the output from FPGA to host for             processing the second iteration
+Kernel arguments are set , input buffer is transferred from host to FPGA , kernel is enqueued and the output is read from FPGA          to host for processing the second iteration

          //    Start kernel for transaction 2
                 kernel.setArg(0, subbuf_inh_flags[1]);